 As a midwife I believe strongly that pregnancy, birth and breastfeeding are healthy, normal events which just happen to be extraordinary.
 All women deserve thorough, supportive and attentive care during this important time.
 I strive to form strong relationships with my clients built on mutual trust and respect.

 Strength in Support

 Hello, my name is Katlyn Carter.
 I began midwifery school in January 2017 at the Midwives College of Utah where I plan to graduation in August 2020.
 I have been attending appointments and births with Niki since March 2019.
 I worked with another local midwife for 2 years before prior to joining Gig Harbor Midwifery.
 I have been a birth doula for 4 years and love to continue learning from the amazing birth providers in our area.

 I live in Poulsbo and am married to a submariner.
 Together we have 4 awesome boys.
 While the Navy has moved us all over the country, we are thrilled to currently call Washington home.
 Outside of my interest in birth and women's health, I can be found dabbling in farming, hiking in the Olympics, making soap, cooking what grows in our garden, homeschooling our kids, and spending time with family and friends.

 I was born and raised in Bremerton, Washington where I currently raise my 5 children.
 I am a typical Pacific Northwest girl – I love saltwater, evergreen trees, rain, mountains, and soaking up the occasional ray of Washington sunshine.
-Most of my time is spent attending clinic and births, being a mom, cooking delicious food, organizing things, and connecting with nature.
+Most of my time is spent being a midwife, being a mom, cooking delicious food, organizing things, creating art, and connecting with nature.